Smart home thermostats are probably one of the most common smart home devices.

 This can be on the local network or more commonly on the Internet.

-Although they are controlled by an App on a phone or using a web browser there is not direct connection between the thermostat and the App.
+Although they are controlled by an App on a phone or using a web browser there is not necessarily a direct connection between the thermostat and the App.

 Smart Thermostat Features